nodejs/diagnostics/documentation/abnormal_termination/step2/using_diagnostic_report.md

 2. Open the generated report which is in the format `report.20200410.114639.4623.0.001.json`.

+3. Look at `javascriptStack` to see the victim of the memory leak which can be the allocation pattern and /or the actual source.
+Note that `javaScriptStack` will not always point to the right frame.

-3. Take a look at the `javascriptHeap` section in the report The `javascriptHeap` will give the details of memory allocation.
+4. Take a look at the `javascriptHeap` section in the report The `javascriptHeap` will give the details of memory allocation.
 It is split into 6 regions:
     * read_only_space
     * new_space